Westmoreland County Court Records

 Online Case Search Tools

-1. UJS Portal — The Unified Judicial System Case Search is a free statewide tool that provides access to docket sheets for criminal cases in the Courts of Common Pleas, Magisterial District Court cases, and appellate proceedings.
-Users can search by participant name, docket number, offense tracking number, police incident number, or state ID number.
+- UJS Portal — The Unified Judicial System Case Search is a free statewide tool that gives you access to docket sheets for criminal cases in the Courts of Common Pleas, Magisterial District Court cases, and appellate proceedings.
+You can search by participant name, docket number, offense tracking number, police incident number, or state ID number.

-3. Prothonotary Public Access (iJEMS) — For civil and family records specifically, the Westmoreland County Prothonotary public access website offers 24/7 access to records filed with the Prothonotary’s office.
-Users must accept a disclaimer, then search by party name and type.
+- Prothonotary Public Access (iJEMS) — For civil and family records specifically, the Westmoreland County Prothonotary public access website offers 24/7 access to records filed with the Prothonotary's office.
+Accept the disclaimer, then search by party name and type.
 For questions about iJEMS, call (724) 830-3507 or email proijems@westmorelandcountypa.gov.

 In-Person Requests